jlab/fold-grammars/README.txt

  1. Signature (kind of an interface for grammars and algebras) Currently, we provide two different signatures (subdir Signatures); their prefix is "sig_".
-One is for grammars as used in RNAfold - namely NoDangle, OverDangle and MicroState, thus it is called "sig_rnafold.gap".
-The second is for the more complex grammar of RNAshapes - namely MacroState, thus we call it "sig_rnashapes.gap".
+One is for grammars as used in RNAfold - namely NoDangle, OverDangle and MicroState, thus this signature is called "sig_rnafold.gap".
+	The second is for the more complex grammar of RNAshapes - namely MacroState, thus we call this signature "sig_rnashapes.gap".
  2. Algebra (different scoring or classification schemas for evaluating and selecting from the search space)
     Prefix for algebras is "alg_".
 At this moment, we have implemented four